 We then asked qualifying districts for further information and documentation on their policies and practices relevant to great teachers.
 We scored districts on over 100 questions per district, culminating in the review of more than 6,000 data points in total to determine the finalist districts.

 In each of the finalist districts, NCTQ conducted a listening tour to better understand the context and strengths of each district.
-We talked with teachers through focus groups and surveys to learn about their day-to-day experiences and hear their opinions about working in the district.
+We talked with teachers through surveys to learn about their day-to-day experiences and hear their opinions about working in the district.
 We also interviewed key district leadership, including superintendents and chief human resource officers to understand how policies are implemented.
 Based on this information, we named all finalists as either a Great District for Great Teachers or an honorable mention.

 Click here for a visual representation of the process.